eulershadow/Wenjie_Zhang_Msc_project/README.md

 include all the python function that used in this project to build, train and test the model

 ### DNN.ipynb:
-a python notebook file can be run to show example of 3-layer neural network result
+a python notebook file can be run and show example of 3-layer neural network result

+### Machine learning methods.ipynb.ipynb:
+a python notebook file can be run and show example of different Machine learning methods result

-### run_pointnet_result:
+### run_pointnet_resul.ipynb:
 can run different trained models and show the results using function format, but need to import the test_application.py first:

 1. import functions ```import test_application as ta ```